 - Close and seal Instant Pot and set the valve to sealing.

-- Press MANUAL or PRESSURE COOK (high) and set for 3 minutes.
+Press MANUAL or PRESSURE COOK (high) and set for 3 minutes.
 Once the 3 minutes is up and the Instant Pot beeps, allow to naturally release for 15-20 minutes.
-Open lid and press the SAUTE button.
+Open the lid and press the SAUTE button.
 Toss in the dried red chili peppers or red pepper chili flakes.
-Combine the corn starch with water and stir into the Instant Pot.
+Combine the cornstarch with water and stir into the Instant Pot.
 Cook and allow the sauce to bubble and thicken up.

 - Sprinkle with sesame seeds, green onions and serve over rice, quinoa or zoodles, if desired

 - For meal prep: Prepare your favorite carb (rice, quinoa, cauliflower rice, roasted potatoes, rice noodles) and add to containers.
 Divide chicken among containers and add your favorite roasted or stir-fried vegetables.

 If you want this dish saucier, feel free to double the amount of sauce and save the rest for another recipe.